Download the print version

 3.7 Privacy Safeguard 3 does not apply to data holders and designated gateways.
 These entities must continue to ensure that they are adhering to their obligations under the Privacy Act 1988 (the Privacy Act) and the Australian Privacy Principles (APPs), including APP 3 and APP 5, when collecting personal information.

-How does Privacy Safeguard 3 interact with the Privacy Act?
+How Privacy Safeguard 3 interacts with the Privacy Act

 3.8 It is important to understand how Privacy Safeguard 3 interacts with the Privacy Act and the APPs.